-Because Frost studied at the University of Pennsylvania under Paul Philippe Cret, his ear-
+Because Frost studied at the University of Pennsylvania under Paul Philippe Cret, his early design influence was French.

 Frost was brought to Detroit in the 1920s by Albert Kahn, who designed several notable Detroit landmarks, including the Fisher Building.

-Early Frost houses, circa 1925, have a farm colonial look.
-Later, the French influence from Cret appeared.
+Early Frost houses, circa 1925, have a farm